-18 Percentage changes in the index are calculated by comparing the change in the consumer price index for a given country, converted into US dollars at market exchange rates, to a weighted average of changes in its competitors' indices.
-Chain-linked index takes as base period 2005 (source OECD).
+&lt;sup>18 Percentage changes in the index are calculated by comparing the change in the consumer price index for a given country, converted into US dollars at market exchange rates, to a weighted average of changes in its competitors' indices.
+Chain-linked index takes as base period 2005.
+Source OECD.

-- iii) Business cycle.
-A positive business cycle (measured as output gap)20 will produce a higher income, leading to an increase in consumption expenditure, including imported goods and services, and lowering the CA. This variable should also catch the impact of the financial crises and is expected to have a negative sign in the regression. - iv) Income per capita.
-Higher levels of income reflect higher productivity due to larger capital endowments.
-This variable has been used extensively in the past as a proxy of productivity and competitiveness (Blanchard and Giavazzi, 2002).
-It is expected to have a positive sign in the regression. - v) Real oil price in US dollars.
+the past as a proxy of productivity and competitiveness (Blanchard and Giavazzi, 2002).
+It is expected to have a positive sign in the regression.

+v) Real oil price in US dollars.
 This indicator accounts for the influence of the oil price on the current account balance.